awsdocs/aws-snowball-developer-guide/doc_source/using-ec2.md

 Amazon Elastic Compute Cloud \(Amazon EC2\) is a web service that provides resizeable computing capacity—literally, servers in Amazon's data centers—that you use to build and host your software systems\.
 You can now run Amazon EC2 compute instances hosted on a Snowball Edge with the new `sbe1.xxxx` instance type\.
 This provides more options to run your compute workloads, adding to the existing support for serverless compute through AWS Lambda powered by AWS Greengrass\.

 The compute instance types supported for use on a Snowball Edge \(identified by `sbe1.xxxx`\) are unique to Snowball Edge devices\.
 Like their cloud\-based counterparts, these instances require Amazon Machine Images \(AMIs\) to launch\.
-You choose the AMI that will be that base image for an `sbe1.xxxx `instance in the cloud, before you create your Snowball Edge job\.
+You choose the AMI to be that base image for an `sbe1.xxxx `instance in the cloud, before you create your Snowball Edge job\.

 To use a compute instance on a Snowball Edge, create a job and specify your AMIs\.
 This can be done from the [AWS Snowball Management Console](https://console.aws.amazon.com/importexport/home?region=us-west-2), with the AWS CLI, or with one of the AWS SDKs\.
 Typically, there are some housekeeping prerequisites that you must resolve before creating your job, in order to use your instances\.

 After you've handled the prerequisites, created your job, and waited for your device to arrive, you can start managing your AMIs and instances\.
 You can manage your compute instances on a Snowball Edge through an Amazon EC2–compatible endpoint\.
 This type of endpoint supports many of the Amazon EC2 AWS CLI commands and actions for the AWS SDKs\.
-Note that you can't use the AWS Management Console on the Snowball Edge to manage your AMIs and compute instances\.
+You can't use the AWS Management Console on the Snowball Edge to manage your AMIs and compute instances\.

 When you're done with your device, return it to AWS\.
-If the device was used in an import job, the data transferred using the Amazon S3 Adapter for Snowball or the file interface will be imported into Amazon S3\.
+If the device was used in an import job, the data transferred using the Amazon S3 Adapter for Snowball or the file interface is imported into Amazon S3\.
 Otherwise, we perform a complete erasure of the device when it is returned to AWS\.
 This erasure follows the National Institute of Standards and Technology \(NIST\) 800\-88 standards\.

 **Important**
-Data in compute instances running on a Snowball Edge will not be imported into AWS\.
+Data in compute instances running on a Snowball Edge is not imported into AWS\.

 ### Compute Instances on Clusters<a name="ec2-overview-cluster"></a>

 You can use compute instances on clusters of Snowball Edge devices, and the procedures and guidance for doing so is the same as it would be for using compute instances on a stand\-alone device\.

-When you create a cluster job with AMIs, a copy of each AMI will exist on each node in the cluster\.
+When you create a cluster job with AMIs, a copy of each AMI exists on each node in the cluster\.
 For that reason, there can only be 10 AMIs associated with a cluster of devices, regardless of the number of nodes on the cluster\.
-When you launch an instance in a cluster, you declare the node that will host the instance in your command, and the instance will run on a single node\.
+When you launch an instance in a cluster, you declare the node to host the instance in your command, and the instance runs on a single node\.

 ### Pricing for compute instances on Snowball Edge<a name="pricing-for-ec2-edge"></a>